logo

 • Follow-up visits: Regular health check-ups can help monitor developmental milestones and prevent potential complications.

-• Skin-to-skin contact: Known as kangaroo care, this method has been shown to improve survival rates and stabilise heart and respiratory rates in preterm babies.
+• Skin-to-skin contact: Known as kangaroo care, this method has improved survival rates and stabilised heart and respiratory rates in preterm babies.

 Preterm labour poses significant challenges for both the baby and the family, with premature babies facing a range of health risks that can affect their immediate and long-term well-being.
 In India, where the rate of preterm births is high, understanding the complications and specialised care required is crucial.

-Early intervention, ongoing medical follow-ups, and parental involvement, such as breastfeeding and kangaroo care, play a vital role in ensuring the best outcomes for these babies as they grow into healthy children.
+Early intervention, ongoing medical follow-ups, and parental involvement, such as breastfeeding and kangaroo care, ensure the best outcomes for these babies as they grow into healthy children.
 By addressing these challenges with specialised care and awareness, families can help their premature babies thrive.

 FAQs